Overview

 How is the name of a Superannuation Fund changed?

 Patricia Holdings can help change the name of your SMSF.
 The Trustee elects to change the name of the Fund and then confirms that election in writing.
 A Trustee must ensure that if a Fund changes its name that every person who has business dealings with the Fund and every Nominated Beneficiary of the Fund are notified of the change of name.
-We can provide all the paperwork required for $187 delivered as a PDF or $220 for printed and couriered documents.
+We can provide services for SMSF changes, with all the required paperwork for $187 delivered as a PDF or $220 for printed and couriered documents.

-Does a Superannuation Trust have to have a Trustee?
+Does a SMSF have to have a Trustee?

 In the case of Superannuation Trust the Superannuation Laws requires that a Superannuation Trust must have a Trustee.